Melody is a CDC volunteer with a passion for gardening and growing healthy food for consumption. She enjoys sharing her personal experience.

 Norway Maple (tree)

 Queen Ann's Lace

-Mating behavior pest information is helpful when coping with an organism that have become a nuisance.
+Mating behavior information is helpful when coping with an organism that has become a nuisance.
 Preventing mating can reduce your pest problem.
 When researching this topic you might find some really bizarre facts!

 - The female praying mantis not only tends to bite off the males head after copulation, she does it during or before to ensure vigorous movements and increase chances of impregnation.

 - Snails penises are equal to their body length.
 When choosing a mate, they must not be smaller than the male.
-If the mate is to small, she castrates the male.
+If the mate is too small, she castrates the male.

 - The average mouse will have around 50 to 60 babies each year!
 Left unchecked, a mouse problem becomes infestation in a matter of months.

 - Pigeons mate for life.
 When a pigeon has foundtheir soul mate, they kiss each other by pressing their bills together.